paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_follow.md

 `parentBlockHash` is guaranteed to be equal either to the current finalized block hash, or to a block reported in an earlier `newBlock` event.

 `newRuntime` must not be present if `withRuntime`, the parameter to this function, is `false`. `newRuntime` must be `null` if the runtime hasn't changed compared to its parent.

+`submittedTransactions` when the transactions submitted via `chainHead_unstable_transaction` end up being included in a block, then they will be present in this object.
+The keys of this object are the `transactionId`s and the values are the index where the transaction is present inside the block.

 If present and non-null, the format of `newRuntime` is the same as the `finalizedBlockRuntime` field in the `initialized` event and is explained later down this page.